-Back in Florida with the Kennedys, they were joined by Jackie Kennedy’s sister Lee Radziwell and her family.
+Back in Florida, the Kennedys were joined by Jackie Kennedy’s sister Lee Radziwell and her family.
 Everything went well.
-She took the children to Burdine’s to visit with Santa.
+The First Lady took the children to Burdine’s to visit with Santa.
 Caroline told Santa she wanted a doll, and John said he wanted a helicopter.

 The children staged a Christmas pageant that delighted the parents.
 On Christmas Day, the First Lady ingratiated herself with Miami’s large Latino population by going to Mass wearing a Spanish-style white lace mantilla.

 Three days later, she stole the show at the Orange Bowl, where President Kennedy spoke to a crowd of 50,000 Cuban exiles welcoming the arrival of 1,113 veterans who had just been released from prison by Fidel Castro.
 Jackie followed her husband’s speech with remarks in Spanish.

 When First Lady Jackie Kennedy left for Dallas in November 1963, plans were already underway for the Kennedy family Christmas.
 Jack Kennedy had gone to great lengths to find her the perfect gift – a fur coverlet.
 He also learned French and intended to surprise her with it on Christmas Day.